 If you are looking for tender-crisp green beans at the end of this, leave them out of the Instant Pot and steam them separately on the stove.
 Cooking them in the Instant Pot per this recipe keeps them in-tact and fully-cooked, but they do not come out tender-crisp.

-Making this Instant Pot Whole Chicken One-Pot Meal a Paleo/Whole30 compliant recipe wasn’t difficult as it’s basically just chicken, veggies, broth and seasonings.
-To add some garlicy flavour, I used garlic-infused olive oil to sear the chicken.
-If you aren’t worried about FODMAPs, you could use regular olive oil or avocado oil and add 1 tsp of garlic powder to the chicken seasoning mixture for a similar flavour effect.
+Making this low FODMAP Instant Pot Whole Chicken One-Pot Meal a Paleo/Whole30 compliant recipe wasn't difficult as it's basically just chicken, veggies, broth and seasonings.
+To add some garlicy flavor, I used garlic-infused olive oil to sear the chicken.
+If you aren't worried about FODMAPs, you could use regular olive oil or avocado oil and add 1 teaspoon of garlic powder to the chicken seasoning mixture for a similar flavor effect.

-Green beans can be problematic for people concerned with FODMAPs, but the Monash Univeristy Low FODMAP Diet app lists green beans as tolerable by most individuals with IBS in servings of 15 beans (75 grams) or less.
+Green beans can be problematic for people concerned with FODMAPs.
+However, the Monash University Low FODMAP Diet App lists green beans as low FODMAP in servings up to 15 beans (75 grams).

 - Trivet that comes with the Instant Pot

 - Kitchen scale, unless you already know the weight of your chicken